 Money Perspectives With Professor Don Sabbarese

 From historically low interest rates on savings accounts to a persistently sluggish job market, today’s workers face numerous challenges in planning their retirement.
-To cast light on these issues, Don Sabbarese, Ph.D., professor of economics at Kennesaw State University and director of the KSU Econometric Center, spoke to MoneyRates via an email interview about the challenges surrounding retirement today.
+To illuminate these issues, Don Sabbarese, Ph.D., professor of economics at Kennesaw State University and director of the KSU Econometric Center, spoke to MoneyRates via email about the challenges surrounding retirement today.

 MoneyRates: What should the government do to encourage Americans to save more for retirement – or should it even bother?

 Sabbarese: A low private savings rate has always been a concern for policymakers.
-The greatest challenge is to increase saving for the two lowest income quintiles.
-Lower income and education levels, passive savers, tend to have much lower levels of savings.
-Roth IRAs, IRAs, 401(k)s and 403(b)s are more utilized at the higher income levels.
-For higher income and educated Americans, more tax incentives and higher caps certainly would incentivize them to save more.
+The greatest challenge is to increase savings for the two lowest-income quintiles.
+With lower income and education levels, passive savers tend to have much lower levels of savings.
+Roth IRAs, 401(k)s, and 403(b)s are more utilized at higher income levels.
+For higher-income and educated Americans, more tax incentives and higher caps certainly would incentivize them to save more.
 But this doesn’t hold true at the lower income levels.
-Some have argued an automatic enrollment might be more effective.
-At issue with any change in policies is how these changes will affect consumption patterns and government revenue from tax subsidies.
+Some have argued that automatic enrollment might be more effective.
+The issue with any change in policies is how these changes will affect consumption patterns and government revenue from tax subsidies.

-Americans on average tend to put a higher value on current consumption versus future consumption when compared with many other countries, which is why consumption accounts for over two-thirds of GDP.
-That said, savings is a critical source for private sector investment in capital and R&D. Over the past 13 years, the United States have relied on foreign investors to offset those deficiencies in total savings.
+Americans, on average, tend to value current consumption more than future consumption compared with many other countries, which is why consumption accounts for over two-thirds of GDP.
+That said, savings are a critical source for private sector investment in capital and R&D. Over the past 13 years, the United States has relied on foreign investors to offset deficiencies in total savings.

 How might the retirement of the baby boomers impact the economy?